Sex and Gender Specific Health Curriculum

 - The Micro Modules have both audio and video embedded and are ADA compliant.

-- The SGSH Slide Library contains peer reviewed, didactic slide sets on specific disease states, including sex and gender difference information, where applicable.
+- The SGSH Slide Library contains peer reviewed, didactic slide sets on specific disease states, including sex and gender difference information.

-- The slide sets are created by interdisciplinary teams of medical professionals and students.
+- The slide sets are created by interdisciplinary teams of medical professionals and students and are peer reviewed.

-- The Slide Library is a resource for faculty to introduce and reinforce the importance of sex and gender specific health research in a variety of health topics, including: Alzheimer's Disease; Cancers; and Sepsis.
+- The Slide Library is a resource for faculty to introduce and reinforce the importance of sex and gender specific health research and education in a variety of health topics.

 - Slide sets are available for download as a whole topic or according to subtopics for integration into existing curriculum.

-- Cases features IPE Day, an interprofessional pilot program at TTUHSC, focusing on interprofessional education for quality care and threading sex and gender concepts into a problem based learning model.
+- IPE Day, an interprofessional pilot program at TTUHSC, focusing on interprofessional education for quality care and threading sex and gender concepts into a problem based learning model.

-- The SGSH program recently collaborated with the Jerry H. Hodge School of Pharmacy to create a mini-series, The Reason I Jump, designed for preceptor and student education and featuring sex and gender difference education.
+- The Reason I Jump, a mini-series designed for preceptor and student education and featuring sex and gender difference education.

 In addition to the academic educational products, the SGSH website offers sex and gender difference research tools, recent advances in research and implementation, and general healthcare information.
 Below is more detailed information about these additional features of the SGSH website.